Science in Action for Improved Wellness

 LED Light Therapy describes how light from Light Emitting Diodes is used in a therapeutic setting.
 The latest term to describe LED Light Therapy is Photobiomodulation Therapy.

-Photobiomodulation TargetingLED Light Therapy Interest arises from its incredibly broad application and use for various medical, performance, cognition and cosmetic uses.
-LED Light Therapy or Photobiomodulation refers to the use of non-thermal, non-invasive light to achieve a therapeutic outcome, and the term applies to multiple LED therapy devices.
+LED Light Therapy is gaining interest due to its comprehensive application and use for various medical, performance, cognitive, and cosmetic purposes.
+LED Light Therapy, also known as Photobiomodulation, refers to the use of non-thermal, non-invasive light to achieve a therapeutic outcome, and the term applies to multiple LED therapy devices.

-History of LED Light Therapy
+The History of LED Light Therapy

 LED Light Therapy Benefits